Sakif/AaDS/README.md

 # Algorithms and Data Structures
 Practice repo

-Will cantain everything that I work on
+Will contain everything that I work on